Defining thalassemia

 Defining Beta Thalassemia

-Beta thalassemia demonstrates problems with beta globin chain production.
-One or two loci that code for the beta chain may be deleted from chromosome 11.
-The greater the number of loci deleted or inactivated, the greater the severity of the anemia which develops.
+Beta thalassemia patients demonstrate an inherited defect in beta globin chain production.
+Since there are two gene loci coding for beta chain production on chromosome 11, there are different forms of beta thalassemia depending on whether one or both loci have been fully or partially deleted.
+The greater the number of loci deleted or inactivated, the greater the severity of the anemia that develops.